American Idiot: Touring

+The band underwent "a significant image change" surrounding the album's promotion, and they began to wear black and red uniforms onstage.
+Armstrong considered it a natural extension of his showmanship, which began in his childhood.
 Touring in support of the album began in the US, where the band performed in conservative stronghold states like Texas, Tennessee, and Georgia.
 The group headlined arenas that were only "60 to 75 percent full" and were often booed for performing songs from the album.
 Armstrong often chanted "Fuck George W. Bush!"
-Jonah Weiner of Blender likened the band's live performances of the time to an "anti-Bush rally."
-Armstrong admitted that they did "everything to piss people off," including wearing a Bush mask onstage in weeks preceding the election.
+Jonah Weiner of Blender likened the band's live performances of the time to an "anti-Bush rally".
+Armstrong admitted that they did "everything to piss people off", including wearing a Bush mask onstage in weeks preceding the election.

 The European tour sold 175,000 tickets in less than an hour.
 In April, the band began a one-month US arena tour.
 The band soon began playing stadiums, performing at New Jersey's Giants Stadium, San Francisco's SBC Park, and Los Angeles' Home Depot Center between September and October 2005.

+In honor of the album's 20th anniversary, the album was played in its entirety—alongside Dookie, which celebrated its 30th anniversary—on their Saviors Tour.